temidaradev/ebijam25/README.md

 Minimalist UI.
 No spoken text or dialogue.
 All narrative is visual or symbolic.

-## Development Scope

-- Single-player, offline
-- Designed for simplicity in controls, complexity in structure
-- No procedural generation, AI, or online features
-- Progress tracked via simple flags and state conditions
-- Built using Ebitengine and Go

 ## End State

 As fragments reunite, the layers converge.
 The world reshapes itself—or doesn’t.